Are you often paralyzed by self-doubt?

-This seems to be a common struggle for so many people I work with, stifling their ability to make decisions and pursue goals in their life.
+This seems to be a common struggle for so many people I work with, stifling their ability to make decisions and pursue goals in their lives.

-However, I want to talk about those times we become paralyzed by self doubt.
-When we feel mired in questioning our actions, motivations and a belief that there is a ‘right’ action to take.
+However, I want to talk about those times we become paralyzed by self-doubt.
+When we feel mired in questioning our actions, motivations, and belief that there is a ‘right’ action to take.
 If only we could find out what it is.
 However, we can’t seem to trust ourselves to come to a conclusion.

 We get ourselves into a double bind that can become a habit.

 Goes like this …